We help people find a way forward

 With the right evidence, we can show big organisations – from companies right up to the government – how they can make things better for people.

 We see how problems can be linked.
-By helping people with the underlying cause of their problems and making sure they don’t get worse, we save the government and public services hundreds of millions of pounds every year.
+By helping people with the underlying cause of their problems and making sure they don’t get worse, we save the government and public services millions of pounds every year.

 We make a difference